interbit/interbit/docs/gitbook/examples/to-do-list.md

 ### Tests for the Private Covenant

 Jest tests for private and control covenants are located in `src/tests/interbit`.
-We've written updated `privateCovenant.test.js` with tests for the To Do List actions which have a watcher.
+We've updated `privateCovenant.test.js` with tests for the To-do List actions which have a watcher.
 Run `npm test` from the `app-todo-list` directory to view the results of the tests as you make changes to the code.

 ### The Private Chain Adapter and the Private Chain Page

-As described above, the Private Chain page displays the private chain's state and has some rudimentary UI for adding and editing to do items.
+As described above, the Private Chain page displays the private chain's state and has some rudimentary UI for adding and editing toddo items.
 This is a handy development tool to interact with the private chain and verify that the application state is updating correctly.
 We use the `<Covenant />` component from the `interbit-ui-components` package to easily connect UI forms to the covenant actions.

 The Template app comes with the scaffolding to connect the private covenant actions to the `<Covenant />` component.
 We modified `src/adapters/privateChainAdapter.js` so that we can dispatch the `ADD_TODO` and `EDIT_TODO` actions from the Private Chains page.